-If most of your yard is shady, forget growing petunias (Petunia × hybrida, USDA zones 10b to 11a).
+If most of your yard is shady, forget growing petunias (Petunia x hybrida, USDA zones 10-11).
 These popular ornamental plants that are usually grown as annuals perform best in full sunlight for most or all of the day.
 The proper amount of light is critical for petunias to produce lush, healthy foliage and ample flowers.
 Lack of sunlight leads to weak plants that are more prone to disease.
 Without sunlight, petunias also flower poorly with few blossoms through the otherwise productive summer months.

-Petunias grow best in full sunshine with at least five to six hours of direct sunlight every day.
+Petunias grow best in full sunshine with at least six to eight hours of direct sunlight every day.
 Without a full sun location, petunia plants can't produce as many flowers and may become spindly.

 Petunia Seedlings Sunlight Requirements